• Skip to primary navigation

 • Stage 3 … Hypothalamus and Pituitary Gland: These glands control many automatic body functions, such as hormonal release.
 Alcohol affects this part of the brain by depressing nerve centers in the hypothalamus that control sexual arousal— thus making you more aroused but less able to perform.
 Alcohol affects the brain by also inhibiting pituitary secretion, which affects urine excretion.
 This explains why you have to pee so much when you drink; your kidneys can’t absorb the water.

-• Stage 4 … The Medulla: Slowly but surely, you have now drunk enough to get alcohol poisoning and your brain is totally marinated in alcohol.
-The medulla controls your automatic body functions: important things such as your heart rate, body temperature, and breathing.
-When alcohol reaches the medulla, a person will start to feel sleepy and can begin to lose consciousness.
-Increased drinking can be fatal because it shuts down the medulla entirely.
+• Stage 4 … The Medulla: Slowly but surely, you have now drunk enough to get alcohol poisoning, and your brain is marinated in alcohol.
+The medulla controls your automatic body functions, such as your heart rate, body temperature, and breathing.
+When alcohol reaches the medulla, a person will start to feel sleepy and begin to lose consciousness.
+Increased drinking can be fatal because it shuts down the medulla entirely in the fourth stage of intoxication.

 Filed Under: Addiction News